Importing String Files

 Basics

-To import a JSON file of strings into your component library, click the "+ New Component" button at the top right of your component library and select the "Import as JSON" option.
+To import a file into Ditto, head to the Component Library and click the "+ New Component" button at the top right.
+Select the "Import string files" option.

 We currently support 3 JSON formats: flat, nested, and structured.
 In each of the three formats, the component's name will be generated from the keys used in the JSON.